dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 choice here depends on the expression you enter.
 The first choice, Watch

-Expression, doesn’t cause a break; it simply displays the expression’s value
+Expression, doesn't cause a break; it simply displays the expression's value

 when a break occurs.